-Clearstream, Luxembourg's customers are worldwide financial institutions including underwriters, securities brokers and dealers, banks, trust companies and clearing corporations.
-Clearstream, Luxembourg's U.S. customers are limited to securities brokers and dealers and banks.
-Currently, Clearstream, Luxembourg has approximately 2,000 customers located in over 80 countries, including all major European countries, Canada, and the United States.
-Indirect access to Clearstream, Luxembourg is available to other institutions that clear through or maintain a custodial relationship with an account holder of Clearstream, Luxembourg.
+Clearstream Banking's customers are worldwide financial institutions including underwriters, securities brokers and dealers, banks, trust companies and clearing corporations.
+Clearstream Banking's U.S. customers are limited to securities brokers and dealers and banks.
+Currently, Clearstream Banking has approximately 2,500 customers located in over 110 countries, including all major European countries, Canada, and the United States.
+Indirect access to Clearstream Banking is available to other institutions that clear through or maintain a custodial relationship with an account holder of Clearstream Banking.

-Euroclear System
+Euroclear

 Euroclear was created in 1968 to hold securities for participants of Euroclear and to clear and settle transactions between Euroclear participants through simultaneous electronic book-entry delivery against payment.
 This system eliminates the need for physical movement of securities and any risk from lack of simultaneous transfers of securities and cash.
 Euroclear includes various other services, including securities lending and borrowing and interfaces with domestic markets in several countries.
-The Euroclear operator is Euroclear Bank S.A./N.V.
+The Euroclear system is operated by Euroclear Bank S.A./N.V. as the Euroclear operator.
 The Euroclear operator conducts all operations.
 All Euroclear securities clearance accounts and Euroclear cash accounts are accounts with the Euroclear operator.
-The Euroclear operator establishes policy for Euroclear on behalf of Euroclear participants.
 Euroclear participants include banks, including central banks, securities brokers and dealers and other professional financial intermediaries and may include the underwriters.
 Indirect access to Euroclear is also available to other firms that clear through or maintain a custodial relationship with a Euroclear participant, either directly or indirectly.

-Securities clearance accounts and cash accounts with the Euroclear operator are governed by the Terms and Conditions Governing Use of Euroclear and the related Operating Procedures of the Euroclear System, and applicable Belgian law.
+Securities clearance accounts and cash accounts with the Euroclear operator are governed by the Terms and Conditions Governing Use of Euroclear and the related Operating Procedures of the Euroclear system, and applicable Belgian law.
 These Terms and Conditions govern transfers of securities and cash within Euroclear, withdrawals of securities and cash from Euroclear, and receipts of payments with respect to securities in Euroclear.
 All securities in Euroclear are held on a fungible basis without attribution of specific securities to specific securities clearance accounts.
 The Euroclear operator acts under the Terms and Conditions only on behalf of Euroclear participants, and has no record of or relationship with persons holding through Euroclear participants.

-This information about DTC, Clearstream, Luxembourg and Euroclear has been provided by each of them for informational purposes only and is not intended to serve as a representation, warranty or contract modification of any kind.
+This information about DTC, Clearstream Banking and Euroclear has been compiled from public sources for informational purposes only and is not intended to serve as a representation, warranty or contract modification of any kind.